algosup/2023-2024-project-2-x86-retrogaming-team-8/Documents/Functional specifications.md

 #### 6. Functionality
 - "Better randomness"
-  - improve ghost behavior.
+  - We could improve the ghost movement algorithm and their different modes :
+    - chase → A ghost’s objective in chase mode, is to find and capture Pac-Man by hunting him
+    - scatter → In scatter mode the ghost give up the chase for a few second and head for their respective home corners.
+It’s a brief rest soon enough, they will revert to chase mode and be after Pac-Man again
+    - frightened → Ghosts enter frightened mode whenever Pac-Man eats one of the four energizers located in the far corners of the maze
 <br></br>
 - Adding More Mechanics
-  - For exemple adding a limited 2 times score bonus
+  - For exemple adding a limited 2 times score bonus.
 <br></br>
 - Adding “Events”
-  - At some moments or if we complete conditions we can have different events that start
+  - At some moments or if we complete conditions we can have different events that start.
 <br></br>
 - “Difficulties levels” (optional)
-  - Different difficulties levels easy to hard
+  - We could add different difficulties levels easy to hard, like harder maze or a faster gameplay
 <br></br>
 - "Score management" (scoring system)
-  - calculate the score depending on the items the player take.
+  - Calculate the score depending on the items the player takes.
 <br></br>
 - "High scores" (record and display).
-  - placing the highscore on the top of the screen during the game.
+  - Placing the highscore on the top of the screen during the game.
 <br></br>
 - "Sounds and music" (sound effects and music).
-  - we are adding the sound effect of the original Pacman and add remixed music addapted for the 8bit system.
+  - We are adding the sound effect of the original Pacman and add remixed music addapted for the 8bit system.

 ![Alt text](https://i.guim.co.uk/img/media/8152f8ea7f06fd8ef5c68a3a594e6ac35dfd774b/0_342_800_480/master/800.jpg?width=465&dpr=1&s=none)